 Ismael Posted July 8, 2014 Share Posted July 8, 2014 (edited) Your reference image shows no detail on the water surface caused by a slow shutter speed and accompanying blurring?
 Example: original: Edited July 8, 2014 by Ismael Clarify information Link to comment Share on other sites More sharing options...

-marius e Posted July 8, 2014 Share Posted July 8, 2014 Photoshop is an option, to be sure, but if it can be done in-render, it would save a lot of time (and be useable in animations).
+marius e Posted July 8, 2014 Share Posted July 8, 2014 DarkenRahl said: Photoshop is an option, to be sure, but if it can be done in-render, it would save a lot of time (and be useable in animations).
 Wont save time in renderer!.........animation yes..
 Link to comment Share on other sites More sharing options...

 DarkenRahl Posted July 8, 2014 Author Share Posted July 8, 2014 Ismael, the blurring isn't what I want, although your point is valid.
 If your attachments are renderings, how did you get the lights under the water surface to show as they do?
 Marius, you are correct most of the time, but considering the instructions are typically "Move that camera 1 foot to the left." after the photoshop has been done, getting it done in render (since I have access to a render farm) saves time, albeit counter intuitively.
 Chris, that's a nice effect, but not what I'm after.
 I tried caustics and got a similar effect, but isn't what I want.
 I appreciate it, though.
 Basically, the only light I can get to be perceptible under a water surface is a self illuminating piece of geometry, and then the geometry shows up, but the lighting effect does not.
 Link to comment Share on other sites More sharing options...